-This walk begins at almost the same spot as walks 6 (Greenwich Road) and 8 (St Leonards), at a point on the bottom of the hill on River Road.
+This walk begins at almost the same spot as walks 6.
+Greenwich Road and 8.
+St Leonards and Artarmon, at a point on the bottom of the hill on River Road.
 This is a sort of crossroads of this area, as it's on the boundary between the suburbs of Wollstonecraft behind us to the east (part of the North Sydney Council local government area) and Greenwich ahead to the west (part of the Lane Cove Council).
 The welcome sign here is a sign indicating the Lane Cove Council area, although the suburb of Lane Cove itself doesn't start here - we'll be going there in this walk.

 The sign is an interesting rustic construction of three elements: a sandstone base, wooden pillar, and natural rusty iron sculptural elements.

-We saw the eastern end of River Road in the first photo of walk 9 (Crows Nest).
-In walk 6 we turned left (south) off River Road shortly after the previous photo, while in walk 8 we crossed the road and turned right (north).
+We saw the eastern end of River Road in the first photo of walk 9.
+Crows Nest and Cammeray.
+In walk 6.
+Greenwich Road we turned left (south) off River Road shortly after the previous photo, while in walk 8 we crossed the road and turned right (north).
 Today we're walking west, straight up the steep hill of River Road.
 The plan is to follow River Road to its far end!
 At the top of the hill you can see traffic lights, marking the intersection with Greenwich Road.